the7dorks/the7dorks.github.io/_posts/2021-11-08-Research: 60883D Robot | Build Day: Constructing Holder-1.1.0.md

 We saw that a lot of teams where able to grab 3 Moblie Goals in some way.
 One team that had lots of documentation about there robot was 60883D.
 They also had a design that was very easy to modifY to fit our robot and playstyle.
 We decided on a similer design that would mean we would not have to change anything about our holder and just add onto it.
 <img class="responsive-img" width="500" src="/assets/pics/research/Screen%20Shot%202022-02-12%20at%206.52.32%20PM.png">
 ###### Create
 We then mounted the desgin to our holder.
 We only had had a few problems while trying to mount it and soon had our agreed apon desgin on the back of our robot.
+It works by the lexan tilting the third Mobile Goal up as we drive into it, then we push the holder down to tilt the third Mobile Goal off the ground.

 <img class="responsive-img" width="500" src="/assets/pics/Photos-001/20211108_180342.jpg">